Bargaining Unit: At Will

 Salary Code: Band D

-Under general direction of the Director of Operations & Maintenance, plans, organizes, directs, controls, and supervises work of staff related to the repair, maintenance, and preventive maintenance of the District’s distribution and drainage collector systems and the operation of the Pleasant Valley Pumping Plant.
+Under general direction of the Director of Operations & Maintenance, plans, organizes, directs, controls, and supervises work of staff related to the repair, maintenance, and preventive maintenance of the District’s distribution and drainage collector systems.
 This is an “at-will management” position in which the incumbent serves at the discretion of the General Manager.

 EXAMPLES OF WORK PERFORMED:

 The information listed below is meant to serve as examples of the job duties and responsibilities for positions in this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

 - Plans, organizes, assigns, directs, reviews, and supervises the work of assigned staff in the pump repair shop engaged in the maintenance and repair of pumping plant and water distribution facilities and in the maintenance of the Pleasant Valley Pumping Plant.

 - Selects, trains, and evaluates the performance of assigned staff.
 Implements disciplinary procedures and establishes high standards for the efficient and professional operation of the department.

 - Prepares the Department’s annual budget; reviews expenditures to ensure they remain within prescribed limits; and justifies budget variances.

 - Communicates with staff and ensures compliance with District policies, rules, regulations, and guidelines.